 An aortic valve that has only 1 cusp or has stenosis from birth

 Progressive hardening of the valve and calcium build-up associated with aging

 If you have mild AS, your condition will be monitored, but you may not need immediate treatment.

 If you have more severe AS:

-Your doctor may advise that you avoid strenuous physical activity.
+Your doctor may advise you to avoid strenuous physical activity.

-You may be given medications to decrease pressure on the heart and help prevent heart failure.
+You may be given medicine to decrease pressure on the heart and help prevent heart failure.

 Surgery may be needed to repair the valve.